alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/managing-agent-steps.md

 const toolNode = new ToolNode<typeof AgentState.State>(tools);
 ```

-## Set up the model
+## Set up the modelCOnfig

-Now we need to load the chat model we want to use.
+Now we need to load the chat modelCOnfig we want to use.
 This should satisfy two
 criteria:

 1. It should work with messages, since our state is primarily a list of messages